 After a hard day on the trail, sleep is an important part of your recovery and readiness for the next day.
 Poor sleep, even one night, can negatively impact your mental and physical performance.
 Even though most people don’t have a problem sleeping in the backcountry if you do, here are 10 tips to help you off to the land of Wynken, Blynken, and Nod!

 Plan your campsite location wisely.
 Look for the best campsite possible.
-Using See this video on picking the perfect campsite.may be easier and allow for a faster set-up, but sometimes the ground is so compressed it is uncomfortable.
+Using designated campsites may be easier and allow for a faster set-up, but sometimes the ground is so compressed it is uncomfortable.
 Consider camping at-large.
 But putting your tent in the wrong spot can spell trouble for sleep also.
+See this video on picking the perfect campsite.

 Don’t over hike.
 Pushing too hard may cause muscle damage and pain.
 When planning your trip be realistic about time and distances between campsites.
 Pain and soreness can disrupt sleep.
 Also, allow time between arriving at camp and going to sleep to unwind.